 - 4 ripe bananas

-- 2 cups white chocolate chips
+- 2 cups chocolate chips (milk, dark or white)

 - 2 Tablespoons vegetable oil

 - 8 popsicle sticks, lollipop sticks or sturdy straws